 Español: ablandar los zapatos de tacón alto, Deutsch: Schuhe mit hohen Absätzen einlaufen, Português: Amaciar Sapatos de Salto Alto, Italiano: Ammorbidire le Scarpe col Tacco Alto, Русский: разносить туфли на высоких каблуках, Français: assouplir des chaussures à talons hauts, Bahasa Indonesia: Melonggarkan Sepatu Bertumit Tinggi, Nederlands: Schoenen met hoge hakken inlopen

-You need to complement your shoe shape and sole width with the shape of your feet to avoid pain on your feet while wearing your favorite pair of heels so it is important to know your foot type.
-Our suggestion is that you consult a podiatrist; it will be the best way to know your foot type and what’s going on.
-If you can’t run out to the podiatrist, there’s a couple of neat ways to see if you have a flat foot or a high-arch foot.
+The best way to know your foot type is a podiatrist.
+In case you can’t run out to the podiatrist, there are other ways you can check to see if you have a flat foot or a high-arch foot.
 Wet your foot and step onto a piece of construction paper.
 When you make an impression, it will show you how much your foot is flattening or how high of an arch you have.
-You can look at a person’s foot type and see why they are having pain.

 Not surprisingly, the higher and thinner the heel, the worse it is for your foot, says Sutera.
 “Pumps and stilettos are probably the worst,” she says, as are shoes with a heel higher than two inches.
 Another no-no?
 Wearing high heels too often and for too long.
 “It’s not recommended to wear heels for long periods of standing or walking, nor should you wear them every day,” explains Sutera.